 It’s not just repressive regimes like China and Russia that strictly monitor their citizens online.

-The UK, USA and Australia have some of the most aggressive mass surveillance laws in the world that force ISPs to track customers’ every move and hand over all data.
+The UK, US and Australia have some of the most aggressive mass surveillance laws in the world, forcing ISPs to track customers’ every move and hand over all data.

 Sensitive personal data can also be sold to advertisers without your explicit consent.
 The only way to stop this is by using a VPN.

 When you connect via a VPN server, your ISP is unable to see your data – as it’s encrypted.
-Nor can it see track your onward journey past that initial connection, keeping your internet activity private.
+Nor can it track your onward journey past that initial connection, keeping your internet activity private.

 If your ISP can’t log your activity then there’s nothing for the authorities to snoop through beyond the fact that you connected to various VPN servers.
 Even that scant information can be limited by choosing VPN with a strict no-logs policy (more on that later).